Thank you for thinking about working overseas for MSF UK.

 We can only accept applications from UK residents (UK citizens and those eligible to work in the UK).

-Within one month, we'll give you feedback on your application.
+Within two to three months, we'll give you feedback on your application.

 You may be sent a questionnaire.

 You'll be invited to an interview if we think that you have the skills and experience we need.